 2. Track Width

-We have discussed track width in a previous article but focussed mostly on rear track width.
+We have discussed track width in another article but focussed mostly on rear track width.
 It is a crucial element to increasing or decreasing your side bite, so it is important to mention again.
 It is important to only adjust one at a time to find your balance, as they work in conjunction with one another and losing your balance on track width can be a nightmare to recover from.

 Front track width is the easiest to adjust.
 This can be done quickly by using the spacers behind the front wheel hubs.
 I often used to adjust my front track width between sessions as the grip levels on track changed.
 Your front track width adjusts your kart’s turn in.